kdave/btrfs-progs/Documentation/btrfs-receive.rst

         the root mount point of the destination filesystem

         By default the mountpoint is searched in */proc/self/mounts*.
-        If */proc* is not accessible, eg. in a chroot environment, use this option to tell us where this filesystem is mounted.
+        If */proc* is not accessible, e.g. in a chroot environment, use this option to tell us where this filesystem is mounted.

 --force-decompress